Will my hair grow back darker or thicker?

 4. Make sure you have Neosporin (or another antibiotic cream) handy - apply that to the affected area(s) and relax until it is fully soaked into the skin

 Also, sometimes in the dogs days of summer, ingrowns can flare up from just generally being sweaty, hot and friction.
 Try to take it easy for a few days post-wax, and make sure you are always washing regulary as well!
+This is also true for pregnancy!

 Do you wax mens facial hair?